Rauno56/instrument-fetch/log.md

 **21.01.25 14:15** Finished implementing `fetch(req: Request)`. `span.options` is empty if the user opts in using defaults.
 It would be useful and more consistent to always populate `span.options`.

-- [ ] make `span.options` reflect default options, if user didn't provide any.
+- [x] make `span.options` reflect default options, if user didn't provide any.

+**21.01.25 14:28** Since Request constructor makes the url absolute by itself, I could just opt in storing the Request object instead of options and solve the consistency of options as well as making sure the url is always in the same format.
+Win!
+Since `options` it's always an instance of `Request`, I will rename this as well.

+I did discover that the task specified different interface for the spans, so I need to fix that.

+- [ ] make sure span follows the interface in the spec.